Highlighted Speakers

 A jazz musician by trade, gypsy by nature, fierce non-conformist and prolific anti-perfectionist, Myke leads a new wave of conscious, creative business leaders who strive to make work feel more like play, teams feel more like family, and organisations feel more like festivals of possibility.
 In 2018, he was named Australia’s Breakthrough Speaker of The Year (by the Professional Speakers Association) and in 2021, his second book Everyday Creative was named the #1 Leadership book in Australia by the esteemed Australian Business Book Awards.

-Blending his unique career and life experience, an obsession for audience participation and a magnetic stage presence, Myke’s live learning experiences are unrivalled.
+Blending his unique career and life experience, an obsession for audience participation and a magnetic stage presence, Mykel’s live learning experiences are unrivalled.
 Fusing live music, spoken-word poetry, visual storytelling and spontaneous audience interaction.
 Just like that time you were upgraded to first class, once you’ve experienced a Mykel Dixon anything, it’s hard to go back to coach.

 LGPro